josdem/hugo/content/techtalk/spring/spring_swagger_boot_configuration.md

 }
 ```

 `@ApiModel` Provides additional information about Swagger models.
 This translates to the [Model Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/1.2.md#527-model-object) in the Swagger Specification.
 The endpoint to create request to your API using Swagger is: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

-## Swagger Results

-**View**
+**Swagger Results**

+Let's start creating a new user.

 <img src="/img/techtalks/spring/swagger1.png">

+As you can see we have a Json as response with the new user created.
+So now we can call to retieve all users

 **Get all users**

 <img src="/img/techtalks/spring/swagger2.png">

+Finally, let's get a user by UUID

 **Get user by uuid**